This is the Liturgy of the Hours for August 04. Your local date is .

 Saint John Vianney was a French parish priest born in 1786.
 Known as the patron saint of priests, Saint Vianney became internationally respected for his pastoral care, confessional wisdom, and children’s catechesis.

 Born into humble circumstances, Saint Vianney’s parents modeled a pious lifestyle, practicing the corporal and spiritual works of mercy as a family.
 At age 20, Saint Vianney decided to leave his rural upbringing and attend secondary education.
-His studies progressed slowly and a decade later he was ordained, despite aptitudes of compassion over those of learning.
+His studies progressed slowly and a decade later he was ordained, his aptitudes of compassion and piety prevailing over those of learning.
 With this ‘tender heart’, he opened an orphanage and began to minister in the local parish in the aftermath of the Revolution.
 He was appointed curé, minister of souls, and was known to spend up to 18 hours a day in the confessional.
-Over time, his methods rippled internationally, as up to tens of thousands of pilgrims traveled annually seek his counsel.
+Over time, his methods rippled internationally, as up to tens of thousands of pilgrims traveled annually to seek his counsel.
 He was canonized in 1925 by Pope Pius XI.